lintool/IR-Reproducibility/Gov2.md

 Terrier | Count             | 9.1 GB |       9h 24m

 ###### ATIRE
-+ The quantized index pre-calculates the BM25 scores at indexing time and stores these instead of term frequencies, more about the quantization in ATIRE can be found [here](http://www.cs.otago.ac.nz/homepages/andrew/papers/2013-6.pdf).
++ The quantized index pre-calculates the BM25 scores at indexing time and stores these instead of term frequencies, more about the quantization in ATIRE can be found in [Crane et al. (2013)](http://dl.acm.org/citation.cfm?id=2507860).
   + The quantization is performed single threaded although easily parallelized.
 + Both indexes were stemmed using an s-stripping stemmer.
 + Both indexes were pruned of SGML tags, used for typically unused search time features.